 3. The rescues of Wild Spirit Wolf Sanctuary not only thrive on routine, but expect and require it.
 This fact has directed the nature of many of our animal care protocols as a result, including the strict feeding time of 9:30 AM.
 Because the majority of our rescues come to Wild Spirit Wolf Sanctuary with the experience of prolonged exposure to people, which creates a strong relationship in their mind between humans and food, our rescues do not legally qualify for rehabilitation and release into the wild.
-This disqualification also counts for our rescues who were born into captivity with the intention of being you all.
-Your kindness and generosity help us pursue our mission of "Rescue, sold as pets.
-If not for organizations like Wild Spirit Wolf Sanctuary, our wild Sanctuary, and Education," and to provide the best living situation for our rescues would likely have to be euthanized, as many animal shelters will not rescues as possible.
-So, a huge howling thank you, to you all! adopt wolf-dogs to the public.
-Although, of course, the laws differ from stateto-state.
-Unfortunately, many states consider foxes and coyotes to be vermin, Many changes have begun to shape the future of Wild Spirit Wolf Sanctuary, so their fate is more often than not euthanasia.
+This disqualification also counts for our rescues who were born into captivity with the intention of being sold as pets.
+If not for organizations like Wild Spirit Wolf Sanctuary, our wild rescues would likely have to be euthanized, as many animal shelters will not adopt wolf-dogs to the public.
+Although, of course, the laws differ from state-to-state.
+Unfortunately, many states consider foxes and coyotes to be vermin, so their fate is more often than not euthanasia.